Frederikmahipal/crime_client/README.md

-# Backend for an elective exam
+# client for an elective exam
 Written in NodeJs